 PTZ or ‘Pan, Tilt, Zoom’ cameras are capable of greatly increased movement.
 As the name suggests, they can move around and zoom in on specific details, offering the greatest amount of options when it comes to capturing footage from multiple angles or catching suspects on camera.

 There are also Floodlight and Spotlight cameras to consider.
-These are security cameras that are connected to security lights, which activate alongside the cameras.
+These are security cameras that are connected to security lights at home or in your workplace, which activate alongside the cameras.
 Floodlight cameras throw up a wide beam of light designed to illuminate a large area, such as a car park or garden, whereas spotlight cameras focus a tight beam of light towards a specific source, typically a person or animal.

 What’s the Difference Between IP Cameras and CCTV?